jayhoneylee527/Personal-Project/README.md

 # Personal-Project
-# It's a collection of personal project for display purposes.
+# It's a collection of personal/in-class project for display purposes.